 - And finally, there are the sometimes unpredictable, not-always-known NEOs, or Near-Earth Objects, that we residents of Earth must contend with.

 At this moment, there are no asteroids that are known to pose any threat to our planet for the foreseeable future.
 However, that could change with discoveries made possible by ever more precise instruments, both anchored to the ground and situated in space.

 Scientific teams around the world are actively studying asteroids to unlock new knowledge about the origin of our Solar System.
-Learn more by watching Asteroids: A New Horizon on MagellanTV.
+Learn more by watching on MagellanTV.